bereketmekonen27-del/teff_detector/README.md

 ## 🚀 Quick Setup Guide

 ### 1. Installation via GitHub
-Teammates can install this package globally directly from this repository by running:
+You can install this package globally directly from this repository by running:
 ```bash
 pip install git+https://github.com
 ```